Skip to main content

 A good vacuum cleaner should keep the fine dust and allergens trapped in its filters, which is especially important for serious allergy sufferers.

-During our test, a pre-weighed amount of dust (with particles ranging between 0.4mm and 25mm) is cleaned by the vacuum cleaner over 10 minutes.
+During our test, we hoover up a pre-weighed amount of dust (with particles ranging between 0.4mm and 25mm) over a 10-minute period.
 During this time the number and size of dust particles entering the vacuum cleaner and the number and size of dust particles exiting is measured in our test chamber.

 For more information on our in-depth testing, read how we test vacuum cleaners